huggablehacker/poodle-test/README.md

 <b>Full disclosure: You’ll need `nmap` installed to make this work correctly.</b>

 Output file will save to the current directory.
+See `output.txt` for simulated postive results.